Chernobylite (video game): Development

 Chernobylite was developed by The Farm 51.
 The game's map was developed from 3D scans and recreations of the Chernobyl Exclusion Zone in Ukraine.

 The Farm 51 started a Kickstarter crowdfunding campaign to help fund further development.
 The funds were said to be needed to complete the 3D scanning process.
 On 11 May 2019 the Kickstarter campaign ended having exceeded the $100,000 funding goal and raising $206,671 in total from 3,350 backers.
 The game entered Steam and GOG.com early access programs on 19 October 2019 and achieved full release on 28 July 2021 for Microsoft Windows.

 Reception

-Chernobylite received "generally favorable" reviews for most platforms according to review aggregator Metacritic; the PlayStation 4 and Xbox Series X/S versions received "mixed or average" reviews.
+Chernobylite received "generally favorable" reviews from critics for most platforms, while the PlayStation 4 and Xbox Series X/S versions received "mixed or average" reviews, according to review aggregator website Metacritic.